iamsumit/sample-go-app/README.md

 I have tried following in the sample service:

 - [viper][viper] package to read the configuration from yaml structure and to read the environment variables.
+- [yaml][yaml] package to parse the config.yml file to see if it can take over viper for basic config reading purpose.
 - [launchdarky][ldarkly] package to try out the launch darky flag configuration.
 - [opentel][otel] package is a go framework to export the metrics and traces to different services.
 - [prometheus][prom] Prometheus is a powerful metrics collector and is used to try out the basic metrics collection.